biodotpe/os-link/README.md

 3. **Enhanced Visibility:** By effectively managing and curating links, academics can ensure that their most significant and relevant contributions are easily accessible.
 This can contribute to increased visibility in academic circles, making it more likely for others in the field to discover and engage with their work.

 4.  **Professionalism and Credibility:** A well-organized academic profile, facilitated by a link manager, reflects professionalism and attention to detail.
-This can enhance the perceived credibility of an academic, especially when sharing their profile with peers, collaborators, or during academic networking events.
+This can enhance the perceived credibility of an academic, especially when sharing their profile with peers, and collaborators, or during academic networking events.

 5. **Collaboration and Networking:** In academia, collaboration is key.
 A link manager can aid in sharing and promoting collaborative projects by providing a concise and accessible overview of joint publications, research endeavors, and shared resources.
 This, in turn, can foster networking opportunities within and beyond one's academic discipline.